Turn your internal communication into a success factor with these (digital) tools

 There are many suitable providers for every digital tool.
 Here are some examples:

-- Slack: Known as a messaging app, Slack offers a free plan for small teams and paid plans with more features and storage.
+Slack: Known as a messaging app, Slack offers a free plan for small teams and paid plans with more features and storage.
 Slack provides channels for teams or projects, and file storage.
 It can also be integrated, for example, with Google Drive.

-- Zoom: Perhaps the best-known platform for video conferencing.
+Zoom: Perhaps the best-known platform for video conferencing.
 Zoom offers both free and paid plans, with the paid plans providing advanced features such as recording and transcription.

-- Asana: Better project management with tasks and deadlines.
+Asana: Better project management with tasks and deadlines.
 Asana offers a free plan for small teams and paid plans with more features and storage.

-- Jive: Nothing to do with dancing.
+Jive: Nothing to do with dancing.
 Jive is a social intranet software for companies.
 Communicate and interact with one solution.
 Prices depend on company size and requirements.

-- Flip: As a platform or employee app 2.0 for operational employees, Flip not only offers the usual functions of internal communication, but also combines project management, task planning, and integrations to existing IT systems in one easy mobile platform.
+Flip: As a platform or employee app 2.0 for operational employees, Flip not only offers the usual functions of internal communication, but also combines project management, task planning, and integrations to existing IT systems in one easy mobile platform.

 Choosing the right tool for internal communication

-Choosing the right tool for internal communication depends on many factors, including the size and structure of your team, your budget, and your organization's specific needs.
+Choosing the right tool for internal communication depends on many factors, including the size and structure of your team, your budget, and your organisation's specific needs.
 Here are some aspects to consider when choosing a tool:

-- Functions: What specific functions do you need to support your internal communication?
+Functions: What specific functions do you need to support your internal communication?
 Do you need video conferencing, project management, or file sharing?

-- Ease of use: Is the tool user-friendly and easy to pick up?
+Ease of use: Is the tool user-friendly and easy to pick up?
 Do your team members need a lot of training to use it effectively?

-- Integration: Does the tool integrate with other software and platforms used by your team?
+Integration: Does the tool integrate with other software and platforms used by your team?
 Can it be easily integrated into your existing workflows?

-- Cost: What is your budget for an internal communication tool?
+Cost: What is your budget for an internal communication tool?
 Are there free or low-cost options that meet your needs, or do you need to invest in a more robust and expensive solution?

 Perhaps you need a little more help making your decision?
 We've expanded these four factors with seven additional criteria to make it a little easier for you.
 With these checklists, you can compare options effortlessly and decide which tools for internal communication suit you best.